Fortress Crete: Garrison

 The garrison's strength rose and fell considerably, depending on the progress of the North African and Russian campaigns, and the perceived threat for invasion.
 Its peak was 75,000 men in 1943 and its nadir 10,000 at its surrender of 12 May 1945.

 After the general retreat from Greece in October 1944, the Germans, along with some Italian battalions, remained in Crete and in the Dodecanese islands.
 They were cut off, possessed no air power or naval forces, with only some small patrol vessels and landing barges to maintain the links among the islands.
 The food problem was a serious one both for them and the inhabitants.
-Links were maintained (mainly mail) with some captured B-24 bombers under Luftwaffe colours which made flights at night from Austria.
+Links were maintained (mainly postal) by some captured B-24 bombers under Luftwaffe colours which made flights at night from Austria.

+Evacuation and surrender

-The eastern part of Crete was evacuated during the winter by the Axis forces and "occupied" by a very weak mixed British and Greek garrison.
+The eastern part of Crete was evacuated during the winter by the Axis forces and was then taken by a very weak mixed Anglo-Greek garrison.
 There was, then, an unofficial truce between the two parties until the final surrender order issued by the OKW in May 1945 after the unconditional surrender on 8 May.
-The same order of surrender was valid for Rhodes and the other minor islands still in Axis hands.
+British SOE officer Dennis Ciclitira arranged for Generalmajor Hans-Georg Benthack to formally surrender all German forces on the island to Major-General Colin Callander.